Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 If you can, book your appointment in advance.
 It helps you register your address faster.

 If there are no appointments, check again every few minutes.
-New appointments appear during business hours.
+New appointments appear during working hours, mostly in the morning.
 You don't need to look early in the morning.[^2]

 When you book your appointment, you get an appointment number (*Vorgangsnummer*).
 You need it when you go to your appointment.
 If you lose this number, ask the *[[Bürgeramt]]* reception for it, or call [115](/glossary/B%C3%BCrgertelefon).[^28]